algorand/pyteal/docs/abi.rst

 Registering Bare App Calls
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The AVM supports 6 types of OnCompletion options that may be specified on an app call transaction.
+The AVM supports 5 types of OnCompletion options that may be specified on an app call transaction.
 These actions are:

 #. **No-op**, the absence of an action, represented by :any:`OnComplete.NoOp`
 #. **Opt in**, which allocates account-local storage for an app, represented by :any:`OnComplete.OptIn`
 #. **Close out**, which removes account-local storage for an app, represented by :any:`OnComplete.CloseOut`
-#. **Clear state**, which forcibly removes account-local storage for an app, represented by :any:`OnComplete.ClearState`
 #. **Update application**, which updates an app, represented by :any:`OnComplete.UpdateApplication`
 #. **Delete application**, which deletes an app, represented by :any:`OnComplete.DeleteApplication`